jupyter-server/jupyter_releaser/docs/source/faq/index.md

 ERROR: No matching distribution found for foo>=1.0.0
 ```

-This issue is not fixed yet and is being tracked in https://github.com/jupyter-server/jupyter_releaser/issues/499.
+This issue is not fixed yet and is being tracked in [this issue](https://github.com/jupyter-server/jupyter_releaser/issues/499).

 As a workaround, you can skip the `check-python` step with the following releaser config: